xanadu314/deepSep/README.md

 ## 2. Data processing
 ###2.1
 You can download the data from Google Driver [Data](https://drive.google.com/drive/folders/1J0bXIK0r7z6h-LKqm4q2Xt2SWTR64qg2?usp=drive_link).
+Then you need to put these data into the `data` folder.

 ###2.2
 You can use the `prediction/create_ORF.py` to collect all TGA triplets in the six reading frames (both strands) of each query genome and analyze the regions upstream and downstream of each TGA triplet for the presence of a reasonable ORF.
 Meanwhile, for those ORFs containing possible in-frame TGA codons, 300 nts immediately downstream of the TGA codon are collected.